 Installing CWM Recovery on Galaxy Note 8.0

 If you also wish to install the ClockworkMod Recovery on your device, you can install it via Odin using the same steps as given above.
 Just do the following steps:

 - Put the device in Download Mode again.

 - Launch Odin3 3.07 and connect the device to the computer.

 - Click on PDA button and select the CWM recovery file with the .tar extension you downloaded above.

 - When you see the PASS! message and device reboots, disconnect the cable.

 When the device boots up, it will also have CWM Recovery installed on it.
-Now are now entitled to enjoy custom ROMs, mods and app that require root access to installed.
+Now, are now entitled to enjoy custom ROMs, mods and app that require root access to install.
 Enjoy!